 What is osteosarcoma?

 Osteosarcoma (also called osteogenic sarcoma) is a type of cancer that starts in the bones.
-To understand osteosarcoma, it helps to know something about the normal structure and function of bones.
+To understand osteosarcoma, it helps to know about the bones and what they do.

 About normal bones

 Many people think of bones as just being part of the skeleton, like the steel girders that support a building.
-But bones actually have a number of different functions.
+But bones actually do a number of different things.

 - Some bones help support and protect our vital organs.
 Examples include the skull bones, breast bone (sternum), and ribs.
 These types of bones are often referred to as flat bones.